ygorth/ygorth/README.md

 ### Hi there 👋

-#### I'm a tech leader focused on SRE, DevSecOps, and Platform Engineering.
+#### I'm a Agile servant leader focused on SRE, DevSecOps, and Platform Engineering.
 Passionate about Agile and blameless culture, I'm always learning about CloudOps and Ethical AI.

 #### BIO